djtersteegc/Ferguson-Big-Board-Reproduction/composite-video-adapter/README.md

 ### Assembly

 Should be self explanatory.
-I soldered the 2x6 IBC socket first, followed by the jack.
+I soldered the 2x5 IDC socket first, followed by the jack.